haskell-jp/blog/preprocessed-site/posts/2018/windows-gotchas-en.md

 In Haskell's type `Char`, the only default encoding is UTF-32 (is this the right name in this case?).

-The character encoding assinged to a `Handle` by default depends on the locale settings of the OS: in Japanese Windows, Windows-31J (a.k.a CP932).
+The character encoding assigned to a `Handle` by default depends on the locale settings of the OS: in Japanese Windows, Windows-31J (a.k.a CP932).
 But it's now soon becoming 2018 (when writing the original article).
 The most of the file you create should be in UTF-8 unless you write programs in notepad.exe[^notepad].
 It doesn't work to read a UTF-8 file as a Windows-31J file because they're very different encoding system.
 The `invalid byte sequence` error, shown at the head of this section, is caused by that inconsistency.